confluentinc/kafka-rest/docs/config.rst

   * Default: 50
   * Importance: low

+``fetch.min.bytes``
+  Minimum number of bytes in message keys and values returned by a single request before the timeout of `consumer.request.timeout.ms` passes.
+  The special sentinel value of -1 disables this functionality.

+  * Type: int
+  * Default: -1
+  * Importance: medium

 ``consumer.iterator.timeout.ms``
   Timeout for blocking consumer iterator operations.
 This should be set to a small enough value that it is possible to effectively peek() on the iterator.